grplyler/nform/README.md

 The code and executables in this project are a **work in progress**.
 While they can be used an tools/toys and what have you, they are not production ready and **shouldn't be used on crital systems** without understanding these disclaimers.

-Also, as I am very new to the Rust language, I am sure the code is much messier than nessecary, so I welcome constructive critisism and pull requests!
+Also, as I am very new to the Rust language, I am sure the code is much messier than nessecary, so I welcome constructive critisism, comments, and pull requests!

 ## Contributing